 (b) has the same annual leave, sick leave and long service leave entitlements as a permanent officer of the Public Service.

-[Clause 2 amended by No. 39 of 2010 s.
+[Clause 2 amended: No. 39 of 2010 s.
 89.]

 3. Superannuation

 (1) If a person was a contributor within the meaning of the Superannuation and Family Benefits Act 1938 2 immediately before being appointed as Director, the person may continue to be a contributor under that Act after being appointed.